-The U.S. DOT Volpe’s Project Costs
+The U.S. DOT Volpe Center's Project Costs

 The U.S. DOT Volpe Center is a unique federal organization that is 100 percent funded by sponsor projects.

-The U.S. DOT Volpe Center is a federal fee-for-service transportation research and innovation center in the U.S. DOT.
+The U.S. DOT Volpe Center is a federal fee-for-service transportation research and innovation center within U.S. DOT.
 We are authorized by Congress to conduct business through a Working Capital Fund (49 U.S.C.
 328).
 Since we receive no Congressional appropriations, the U.S. DOT Volpe Center's continued success depends on the delivery of quality solutions to our sponsors, which provide our sole source of revenue through project agreements.

-The U.S. DOT Volpe Center maintains its own facility in Cambridge, MA.
-Unlike many comparable federal organizations, the U.S. DOT Volpe Center receives no base funding or agency support to offset facility operations and maintenance costs.
+Unlike many comparable federal organizations, the U.S. DOT Volpe Center receives no base funding or agency support to offset our operations costs.

 The U.S. DOT Volpe Center's employees are compensated the same as other federal employees.